Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/applications/c2_suite.rst

 Overview:
 =========

-These two new classes give red agents a cyber realistic way of leveraging the capabilities of the ``Terminal`` application whilst introducing more opportunities for the blue agent to notice and subvert a red agent during an episode.
+These two new classes give red agents a cyber realistic way of leveraging the capabilities of the ``Terminal`` application whilst introducing more opportunities for the blue agent(s) to notice and subvert a red agent during an episode.

 For a more in-depth look at the command and control applications then please refer to the ``C2-E2E-Notebook``.